-Next year, the UvA, in partnership with student housing provider DUWO, will offer around 80 temporary student rooms in the Oudemanhuispoort (OMHP) building, thereby helping to offset the huge shortage of student accommodation in the city.
+Thee UvA in partnership with student housing provider DUWO, has offered around 80 temporary student rooms in the Oudemanhuispoort (OMHP) building, thereby helping to offset the huge shortage of student accommodation in the city.

 Since the Amsterdam Law School relocated to the Roeterseiland campus, part of the Oudemanhuispoort building has stood empty.
 Approval for the project was obtained in June 2018.
 The premises have now been refurbished.
 The rooms will be rented out for a temporary period: refurbishment is due to start in 2022 and, when the work is complete, the Faculty of Humanities will move into the building.

-The rooms will be rented out by student housing provider DUWO*.
+The rooms are rented out by student housing provider DUWO*.
 The UvA and DUWO have drawn up agreements regarding management of the rooms; there will be bike parking facilities on the UvA site and student managers will ensure that the house rules are observed.

 Since DUWO is responsible for management and rental, the UvA will not be involved in the process.
 Students can contact DUWO via duwo.nl or apply for the accommodation when it becomes available online via room.nl.